 This vaccine is recommended for all adults 65 years of age or older and for all adults who smoke cigarettes.
 It's also recommended for people ages 2 years or older who have certain health problems.

-with some long-term illnesses might not respond as well or at all.
+The pneumococcal polysaccharide vaccine (PPSV) protects against 23 types of pneumococcal bacteria.
+Most healthy adults who get the vaccine develop protection to most or all of these types within 2 to 3 weeks of getting the shot.
+Older adults and people with some long-term illnesses might not respond as well or at all.
 But these people should still be vaccinated, because they are more likely to get seriously ill from pneumococcal disease.

 Some adults need both PCV and PPSV vaccines.

 Pregnancy: There is no evidence that the vaccine is harmful to either the mother or the fetus, but pregnant women should consult with their doctors before being vaccinated.
 Women who are at high risk of pneumococcal disease should be vaccinated before becoming pregnant, if possible.

 For more information about these and other vaccines, go to the Centers for Disease Prevention and Control website at www.cdc.gov/vaccines.

 © 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.